PelionIoT/distro-pelion-edge/README.md

 ## Preparing host to compile packages
 ### System requirements
-The `build-all.sh` Script requires docker, bash 4.2+ and gnu-getopt.
+The  `build-all.sh`  script  requires   docker,  bash  4.2+,  gnu-findutils  and gnu-getopt.

 To  build arm64  packages  for *Red  Hat*  or *Centos*  `qemu`  is required  and qemu-docker  integration  because  *Red  Hat*/*Centos* does  not  support  cross